 How it works

 Once your store is live on Shopping Actions, Google will initially limit the number of orders you can receive to 5 orders per day.

 During this initial phase, Google will monitor your operational performance to make sure it follows all applicable policies and that it creates an excellent customer experience.
 If you have sufficient order volume (20 fulfilled items within a 30 day period) Google will evaluate the following:

 - Item defect rate (IDR): Your IDR must be lower than 8%

 - Shipping defect rate (SDR): Your SDR must be lower than 12%

 Item defect rate: The percentage of items that were cancelled by you, or cancelled by Google because they have not been shipped within the provided handling time.
 A product receives a negative rating when the order was not shipped on time, or an incorrect item was shipped.
-Here are the following negative ratings that a merchant can receive:
+Here are the following negative ratings that a retailer can receive:

 - Items with retailer-initiated cancellations